sarahlighter/web-tool-development/exams/exam02/questions.md

 In deciding what resources are within your system, name them as nouns as opposed to verbs or actions.
 In other words, a RESTful URL should refer to a resource that is a thing instead of referring to an action.
 Nouns have properties as verbs do not, just another distinguishing factor.

-Not represent a resourceExample: ` /deleteAllRedCars`
+Not represent a resourceExample: ` www.example.com/cardealer/deleteAllRedCars`
-Modify:  `/cars`
+Modify:  ` www.example.com/cardealer/Cars`

 ## Q: I say that "Once you go async, you have to stay async".
 What does this mean?
 Give an example that demonstrates.

-It means to use a value from async,  must stay async, you cannot get async from middle of code execution.
+It means to use a value from async,  must stay async.
+As the following example, the `console.log(`callback: ${text}`)` is pushed onto the call stack and executed before exiting the program,  you cannot get async from middle of code execution.
 ```
 const promise = Promise.resolve("hi");
 const value1 = promise.then(